• Skip to main content

 • Providing additional information to the IRS explaining why some of the income information they relied on is incorrect.

 If you don’t respond to the CP2566 notice, the IRS sends you a CP3219N notice.
-Sometimes called a 90-day letter, it gives you 90 days to either file the missing tax return or file a petition to the U.S. Tax Court to challenge the proposed tax balance.
+This is also known as a notice of deficiency, sometimes called a 90-day letter, and it gives you 90 days to either file the missing tax return or file a petition to the U.S. Tax Court to challenge the proposed tax balance.
+The IRS may also send other notices such as a CP503 notice, which alerts you to ongoing tax delinquency and the potential for further penalties.
 If you don’t choose either option, the IRS assumes you agree with the proposed tax assessment and begins the unpaid tax collection process.

 Why Responding to the SFR Is Important

 If you owe taxes to the IRS, the faster you respond to the IRS, the more quickly you can prevent collection actions, like tax liens and levies.
+Unpaid taxes can trigger aggressive collection actions by the IRS, including the filing of a substitute for return (SFR) and other enforcement measures.
 Contacting the IRS also gives you a chance to make arrangements to pay your tax bill over time with a payment plan or installment agreement.

 Suffering from a financial hardship where you truly can’t afford to pay your taxes means there may be other options available, like Currently Not Collectible (CNC) Status or an Offer in Compromise.
 There’s also the fact that if you’re eligible for a tax refund or credit, you need to request it within two years from the date you paid the tax or three years from the date the tax return was filed, whichever is later.
 If you don’t respond properly to the SFR by filing a return, you could miss out on this tax benefit.